 Impactful academic research has the potential to improve the world we live in.
 It can enrich our culture, improve our health, develop our laws, inform our policies, invent new technology, and boost our quality of life.

-You can find out more about research impact on the UKRI website, including information about the “Pathways to Impact” scheme.
-Or, keep reading for a more in-depth guide to measuring and developing high impact content in your journal.
+Keep reading for a more in-depth guide to measuring and developing high impact content in your journal.

 Now we’ve covered what research impact is and why it matters, let’s move on to how you can develop your journal so that it publishes more high impact content.